The travellers guide

 To give the Berlinale its official title, The Berlin International Film Festival began back in 1951 in the aftermath of World War II.
 It was founded to showcase cinema from around the world, offering a variety of perspectives and promoting international dialogue through film.
 In the decades since, the Berlinale has become one of the most prestigious film festivals on the planet, and attracts some of the world’s finest filmmakers as well as the most exciting emerging talents.

 The main prize of the Berlinale is the Golden Bear, and the list of winners includes some of film history’s most accomplished directors, including Ingmar Bergman for Wild Strawberries (1958), Jean-Luc Godard for Alphaville (1965), Rainer Werner Fassbinder for Veronika Voss (1982), Hayao Miyazaki for Spirited Away (2002) and Carla Simon for Alcarràs (2022).
+In 2025 the prize went to Dag Johan Haugerud for Drømmer, a Norwegian drama about love and female sexuality across the generations.

-The festival is split up into different sections, which is useful for when you are trying to navigate the programme to decide what to try and watch… it can be a bit overwhelming!
+The festival is split up into different sections, which is useful for when you are trying to navigate the programme to decide what to try and watch… It can be a bit overwhelming!
 The Competition is the showpiece – the films competing for the Golden Bear – but the other sections are well worth exploring.
 Panorama shows off extraordinary cinema from around the world, Encounters showcases daring films by independent filmmakers, and Generation brings to the festival films for young audiences (and indeed, anyone else).

 You can explore the different sections and the full programme on the Berlinale website.